-Limoges train station
+Limoges train station (Gare de Limoges)

-Champ de Julliet
+Picnic in Champ de Juliet

 Limoges Cathedral (Cathedral St Etienne)

 A prominent feature in any city and Limoges doesn’t disappoint.
 This beautiful cathedral is situated in the middle of Limoges smaller historic district, known as Quartier Historic de la Cite (there are actually two).

-Botanique Garden, L’Eveche gardens and city views
+Botanique Garden, L’Eveche Gardens and city views

 They are relatively small so it doesn’t take long to wander around.
 Then a larger garden, the Jardin de l’Eveche opens up with a cute fountain and amazing views overlooking the city of Limoges across the River Vienne.

-The building in the photo above is the Museum of Limoges Fine Arts, which displays of art through the ages.
+The building in the photo above is the Museum of Limoges Fine Arts, which displays of French art through the ages.

 Walk along the River Vienne

-My advice is to explore this fascinating city on foot so you don’t miss out on any of the cute cobbled streets and alleyways which wind in and out of the city centre.
+My advice is to explore this fascinating part of the city on foot so you don’t miss out on any of the cute cobbled streets and alleyways which wind in and out of the city centre.

 Pictured above was my favourite spot which I found by accident.
 The Cour du Temple is a private courtyard (I read this after) which demonstrates beautiful Renaissance elegance.
 You’ll find this treasure down the Rue du Temple.

 The Rue de la Boucherie is a pretty street too, where there was a museum you could visit.
 Sadly, a fire has destroyed a lot of this building which was sad to see.
-I hope it can be renovated.

 It’s beautiful walking around at night too, the city is quieter but the traditional French buildings look gorgeous and make for some fun photos.